-The same interviewee reports that they arrived at a police station after a 30-minute drive where the officers let everyone off the van.
-In the police station, they then started searching each of them, including the children.
+The interviewee reports that they arrived at a police station after a 30-minute drive.
+Everyone was let off the van.
+In the police station, the officers started searching each of them, including the children.
 The interviewee describes the place as a new building with four identical rooms with bed frames inside.
-He assumes it was built for deportation and that the immigration police was inside.
+He assumes it was built for deportation and that the immigration police were inside.
 He saw seven officers inside the station, five men and two women.
-All of them were wearing dark blue uniforms showing Croatian flag, beside one who wore a light blue uniform.
+All of them were wearing dark blue uniforms showing Croatian flag.
+One wore a light blue uniform.
 Asked by one individual where they were, one police officer answered that they were close to Bosnia and near a river.

-After the officers took all the backpacks and phones from them, stole money and other property, they sent everyone to a room.
+After the officers took all the backpacks and phones from them, confiscated their money and other property, they sent everyone to a room.
 Then they brought each person out of the room to question them.
 The individuals were asked about their nationality and age and if they entered Croatia with the help of a smuggler.
 Using two different phones, the police took photos of all individuals, including the children.
-The previously mentioned interviewee assumes that they were photographed for two different ministries.
+The interviewee assumes that they were photographed for two different ministries.

 He was further asked for the password of his phone which the officers wrote down and started checking his last call’s numbers.
 He also mentions that the police checked the photo gallery of another female individual.
 When they found photos and videos of her dancing, they watched them laughing.
 He was then made to sign papers whereby no translation was offered.